Department of Health Day Medical Center License

 The pancreas is located deep in the abdomen.
 A part of the pancreas lies between the stomach and the spine, while the other part is found in the curvature of the duodenum (the first part of the small intestine).
 Because of its deep location, most pancreatic tumors are not palpable when applying pressure to the abdomen.
 In addition, pancreatic cancer usually has no symptoms until the tumor begins to interfere with the function of the pancreas or other nearby organs, such as the stomach, duodenum, liver, or gallbladder.
 These lead to the late diagnosis of cancer.

-Although the overall prognosis of pancreatic cancer is poor and the disease is mostly incurable, it is potentially curable if detected early.
-Up to 10% of the patients who receive an early diagnosis remain disease-free after treatment.
-(Quoted from The Johns Hopkins University)
+Although the overall prognosis is poor and the disease is mostly incurable, pancreatic cancer is potentially curable if caught early.
+As many as 10% of patients who undergo early evaluation are free of disease after diagnosis and treatment.

 The pancreas plays an essential role in the digestive system, and also controls endocrine functions such as regulating blood sugar levels.
 The digestive system normally works in this way: the food flows from the mouth to the stomach through the oesophagus and then is broken down by stomach acid.
 The partially digested food flows directly into the first part of the small intestine (duodenum).
 Bile from the liver and digestive enzymes from the pancreas enter the digestive system in the duodenum.
 The duodenum leads to the rest of the small intestine, where the food will be further digested and then delivered to the large intestine (also known as the colon).
 Lastly, the fully digested substance (our poop!) passes through the anus to defecate.